 - Expressive Arts and Design

-Children have plenty of opportunities to become independent learners, in all areas of the curriculum, through exciting, effective continuous provision.
-The purpose of continuous provision is to continue the provision for learning in the absence of an adult.
-Children are motivated and challenged by the resources that we provide for them.
+Children have plenty of opportunities to become independent learners in all areas of the curriculum, through exciting, effective continuous provision.
+The purpose of continuous provision is to continue the provision for learning, even in the absence of an adult.
+Children are motivated and challenged by the often open ended resources and enhancements that we provide for them.
 We want our children in Reception to be thinkers, negotiators and problem solvers – to apply the knowledge that they already have to enable them to explore new possibilities.
 Our well planned continuous provision raises attainment through active learning and high level engagement.
 Our experienced staff observe and scaffold learning alongside the children, introducing new concepts and ideas, taking next steps into the children’s play.
-Alongside this we teach daily phonics sessions, following Letters and Sounds, we use a range of practical, visual and written approaches during these sessions.
-The teaching of phonics often incorporates the use of technology, our children make excellent progress in both Reading and Writing.
-Supporting children to develop a comfortable pencil grip and pencil control to aid the correct formation of letters is an essential part of the writing process.

-Creative imaginations come to life both inside and outside our classrooms and within ‘The Pod’.
+Creative imaginations come to life both inside and outside our classrooms.
 Our children have access to a wide range of resources and are encouraged to use their imaginations to create constructions, potions, models, collages and paintings where they will try out new skills or practise and refine skills already learned.
 Our children are encouraged to express themselves freely when experimenting with musical instruments, role play, music and dance.

-Our imaginative curriculum provides many exciting opportunities for developing our children’s understanding of the world around them.
+Our curriculum has also been designed to provide many exciting opportunities for developing our children’s understanding of the world around them.
 Our children are encouraged to be curious and to investigate their environment by asking questions and observing changes.
-This includes using age appropriate technology.
-Our children interact with and explore iPads, digital cameras, interactive whiteboards and electronic toys.
+Children are taught to understand different cultural and religious perspectives.

 Key Questions to drive learning and progress

-- Would you be friends with the Gruffalo?
+- Would you be friends with a Gruffalo?